sameershukla/agentic-ai-lab/README.md

 ```
 llm-api-interaction   →   Understand how to talk to LLMs cleanly
         ↓
-llm-tools             →   Give LLMs the ability to call functions and use tools
+llm_tools             →   Give LLMs the ability to call functions and use tools
         ↓
 memory                →   Make LLMs remember across turns and sessions
         ↓
-prompt-template       →   Engineer prompts that produce reliable outputs
+prompt_template       →   Engineer prompts that produce reliable outputs
         ↓
 rag                   →   Ground LLMs in your own private, current data
         ↓
 advanced-rag          →   Make retrieval smarter with hybrid search and reranking
         ↓
-agentic-ai            →   Build agents that reason, plan, and act autonomously
+agentic_ai            →   Build agents that reason, plan, and act autonomously
         ↓
 end-to-end            →   Combine everything into a production-ready system
 ```